Stanford, CANCT06082037Now EnrollingIRB Ready

 Access cutting-edge lung transplant rejection treatment through this clinical trial at a research site in Stanford.
 Study-provided care at no cost to qualified participants.

-Access lung transplant rejection specialists in Stanford at no cost
+Access lung transplant rejection specialists at no cost

 IRB Approved